 Can I jointly make an application for divorce with my spouse?

 Yes, both parties can apply together.
 This is called a ‘Joint Application for Divorce.’
 This makes things a lot easier (if your former spouse will agree).

 Do I need to go to court for a divorce?

 If the parties have no children or children over the age of 18, or if the parties file a Joint Application for Divorce, you don’t need to go to Court.
 If the parties have children together under the age of 18 and only one party makes the Application for Divorce, you have to go to Court.

 How long will I have to wait before the court hears my application?

 Whether you are going to court or not, the court will hear your application around 4 to 5 months after your application is filed.
 Once your application is heard, you won’t be legally divorced until a month and a day after the divorce order is made.

-Once your divorce takes effect (a month and a day after the court makes the divorce order) you have 12 months to resolve your property matters with your former spouse.
-If you leave things beyond this date, you might be ‘statute barred’ from bringing an application to resolve property issues.
-If you leave things beyond the 12 month limitation date, you’re not doing yourself any favours, so get in touch with us now.
+Once your divorce takes effect (a month and a day after the court makes the divorce order), you have 12 months to resolve your property matters with your former spouse.
+If you leave things beyond this date, you might be ‘statute barred’ from bringing an application to determine property issues.